lexnederbragt/INF-BIOx121/index.rst

 NOTE The course Wiki, with all important information, is `here <https://wiki.uio.no/projects/clsi/index.php/INF-BIOX121_H15>`__.

 NOTE if you are comfortable with git and github, all material is available from `this github repository <https://github.com/lexnederbragt/INF-BIOx121/tree/2015>`__.
+Make sure to switch to the `2015` branch.

 Material will be added as it comes in.